Google Spanner vs. Calvin: Is There a Clear Winner in the Battle for Global Consistency at Scale?

 Now that we understand how Spanner and Calvin work under the hood, let’s review the exact conditions when Spanner derivative databases such as YugaByte DB and CockroachDB beat out FaunaDB, the only Calvin derivative database available today.
 Note that as an academic project, Calvin has no real-world implementation/usage outside of FaunaDB whereas Spanner has experienced extensive use inside Google for 10+ years and is not limited simply to its derivatives.

 The Spanner approach assumes a bounded clock skew whereas the Calvin approach does not even depend on clock skew tracking.
 This means Spanner derivative databases such as YugaByte DB guarantee correctness of multi-shard/distributed transactions only when the clock skew is lower than the maximum configured and usually shut down nodes when the constraint is violated.
-Note that for single key and single shard transactions, both the approaches are equivalent from a correctness standpoint.
+Note that for single-row and single-shard transactions, both the approaches are equivalent from a correctness standpoint.
 While the Spanner approach is an extremely effective one in practice, it does not guarantee correctness in theory which by definition requires accounting for every remotely possible condition.
 Assuming Calvin’s properties are theoretically proven, the Calvin approach seems like a better alternative when theoretical correctness is indeed important.

 Another way to interpret the above correctness problem is that a Calvin derivative database such as FaunaDB can support Strict Serializability isolation level for distributed transactions whereas Spanner derivative databases can support only a maximum of Serializability isolation level and that too only under bounded clock skew scenarios.